smartgridadsc/IEC61850SecurityDataset/README.md

 **Description:** Replay a previously valid GOOSE frame containing high stNum, sqNum =0 but stale timestamp

-	- LIED10 replays a GOOSE frame with stNum=9999 and sqNum=0 at time= 12.6 sec.
+	- LIED10 replays a GOOSE frame with stNum=9999 and sqNum=0 at time= 10.4 sec.

+	- LIED12 replays a GOOSE frame with stNum=5 and sqNum=0 at time= 15.5 sec.

 **Name: stNum3.pcapng**

 **Description:** Inject a high stNum frame with sqNum = 0 and a valid timestamp.

 	- LIED10 injects a GOOSE frame with stNum=9999 and sqNum=0 at time= 10.4 sec, where the timestamp of the injected GOOSE frame > previously received GOOSE frames.

+	- LIED12 injects a GOOSE frame with stNum=5 and sqNum=0 at time=15.5 sec, where the timestamp of the injected GOOSE frame > previously received GOOSE frames.

 **Name: Attack.pcapng**